sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 }
 ```

-PostCSS is used to allow usage of future CSS specs, like [nesting modules](https://www.w3.org/TR/css-nesting-1/) & [custom media queries](https://www.w3.org/TR/mediaqueries-5/#custom-mq)
+PostCSS is used to allow usage of future CSS specs, like [nesting modules](https://www.w3.org/TR/css-nesting-1/) & [custom media queries](https://www.w3.org/TR/mediaqueries-5/#custom-mq).

 #### React

-Write unit tests for component APIs & features to make it easier to make future changes
+Write unit tests for component APIs & features to make it easier to make future changes.

-#### Output
+#### Build

-Export as both CSS & React components to allow use of custom markup
+Export components as both CSS & React components to allow use of both custom markup & React.
+Build all packages with `npm run build` from root.

 #### Documentation

 Document components & features near the code with markdown files.
-Also document interactive examples with [Storybook](https://storybook.js.org/docs/react/get-started/introduction)
+Create interactive examples with [Storybook](https://storybook.js.org/docs/react/get-started/introduction).

 ### Setup